The Best Protein Intake Calculator

 Kidney damage – A widespread myth about protein supplementation; however, there is no evidence to back this falsity.

-Heart Disease – Related closely to the quantity of red meat and high diary fat diets.
+Heart Disease – Related closely to the quantity of red meat and high dairy fat diets.
 Stay lean with your choice of proteins to ensure your risk of coronary heart disease remains unimpaired.

 What is Considered Healthy Protein?